 The Regional Wastewater Control Facility was constructed over 60 years ago, with some processes reconstructed within the last 20 years.
-Much equipment and infrastructure have outlived their useful life and are not working efficiently.
+Much equipment and infrastructure have outlived their useful life.
 A plant upgrade is needed to improve the treatment process and meet new State discharge requirements.

 A Capital Improvement and Energy Management Plan has been developed to:

 Estimated project cost is $150-$170 million and is in the planning stages.
 Funding for the Plan was included in the 2010 Wastewater Rate Study and the approved phased rate increases.